 - All soil boring locations will be advanced in the locations proposed in the RFB, unless the presence of utilities, obstructions, or safety concerns requires a change in the location.
-The proposed locations of the soil borings are provided on the Site Plan (Figure 7) included in Attachment 1. - Soil borings shall be advanced to groundwater, bedrock, or refusal, whichever is encountered first (total boring depth is anticipated to be 10 feet or less);
+The proposed locations of the soil borings are provided on the Site Plan (Figure 1) included in Attachment 1. - Soil borings shall be advanced to groundwater, bedrock, or refusal, whichever is encountered first (total boring depth is anticipated to be 45 feet or less); - Soil samples shall be collected continuously in four (4) foot intervals and will be logged by an on-site geologist (or under direct supervision of a geologist) for soil classification and structure, odor, soil moisture, soil texture, color, and screened with a PID.
+Soils should be described using the Unified Soil Classification System. - A total of three (3) soil samples from each of the 10 soil borings will be collected and submitted to an accredited laboratory.
+One (1) sample from each boring should be collected from the 9.5 ftbg to 10 ftbg interval.
+The second sample should be collected for submittal to a laboratory for analysis from the soil interval exhibiting the highest PID reading in each borehole.
+If the highest PID readings are collected from the 9.5 ftbg to 10 ftbg interval then the second sample should be collected approximately four (4) feet below that 9.5 ftbg to 10 ftbg interval.
+The third soil sample will be collected at the bedrock interface or just above groundwater (if encountered) in an effort to delineate the soil sample with the highest PID reading. - A total of 30 soil samples (three (3) soil samples per boring) shall be collected as part of this investigation.
+Soil samples shall be collected using Encore Samplers (or equivalent) and field-preserved in laboratory-provided glassware with the appropriate preservatives (e.g., methanol or sodium bisulfate) provided by the laboratory in general accordance with USEPA Method 5035 and the PADEP guidance; - In addition, one (1) duplicate sample and one (1) equipment blank sample will be collected and submitted per day of sampling; - Samples should be properly handled under chain of custody documentation protocol and kept cold from sample collection until the samples are relinquished to the accredited laboratory; - Soil samples shall be collected and analyzed for benzene, toluene, ethylbenzene, total xylenes, MTBE, naphthalene, cumene, 1,3,5-trimethylbenzene, 1,2,4- trimethylbenzene using laboratory EPA method 8260B in accordance with Pennsylvania's Storage Tank Regulation procedures and cleanup standard criteria as specified in Pennsylvania's Act 2.
+One (1) soil sample should also be analyzed for fraction of organic carbon and porosity to facilitate modeling efforts;

-- Soil samples shall be collected continuously and will be logged by an on-site geologist (or under direct supervision of a geologist) for soil classification and structure, odor, soil moisture, soil texture, color, and screened with a PID.
-Soils should be described using the Unified Soil Classification System. - A total of one (1) to two (2) soil samples from each of the 13 soil borings will be collected and submitted to an accredited laboratory.
-One (1) sample from each boring should be collected for submittal to a laboratory for analysis from the soil interval exhibiting the highest PID reading in each borehole.
-If the highest PID readings are collected above the bedrock and/or groundwater interface then a second sample should be collected at the bedrock interface or just above groundwater (if encountered) in an effort to delineate the soil sample with the highest PID reading. - A total of 26 soil samples (two (2) soil samples per boring) shall be collected as part of this investigation.
-Soil samples shall be collected using Encore Samplers (or equivalent) and field-preserved in laboratory-provided glassware with the appropriate preservatives (e.g., methanol or sodium bisulfate) provided by the laboratory in general accordance with USEPA Method 5035 and the PADEP guidance; - In addition, one (1) duplicate sample and one (1) equipment blank sample will be collected and submitted per day of sampling; - Samples should be properly handled under chain of custody documentation protocol and kept cold from sample collection until the samples are relinquished to the accredited laboratory; - Soil samples shall be collected and analyzed for benzene, toluene, ethylbenzene, total xylenes, MTBE, naphthalene, and cumene using laboratory EPA method 8260B in accordance with Pennsylvania's Storage Tank Regulation procedures and cleanup standard criteria as specified in Pennsylvania's Act 2.
-One (1) soil sample should also be analyzed for fraction of organic carbon and porosity to facilitate modeling efforts; - The laboratory to be utilized should be identified in the bid package.
+- The laboratory to be utilized should be identified in the bid package.
 Upon receipt of the results, the consultant should forward a copy of the analytical data to the Solicitor and PAUSTIF (or its designated representative); and - Compile the field findings and laboratory data into a summary table and comprehensive soil boring logs.